Skip to main content

 • Opt Out of Automated Messages — stops automated messages (appointment reminders, confirmations, follow-ups) while still allowing manual messages.

-Marketing Preferences — toggle switches for SMS Marketing and Email Marketing opt-in.
+Marketing Preferences — switches for SMS Marketing and Email Marketing opt-in.
 Clinic staff can enable or disable these preferences on behalf of the patient.
+Social Media Consent — a switch recording whether the patient consents to appearing on the practice’s social media.
+You can also set it when editing the patient’s demographics, and it appears as a column in the patient table.
 Preferred Provider — select which provider should be suggested when scheduling appointments for this patient.
 Choose “No preferred provider” to clear the selection.
 Export Record — click Export Record to download a single ZIP archive of everything on file for this patient: notes (every revision), forms, attachments (including any image annotations), appointment and payment history, charges, memberships, packages, doses, and a manifest.json listing what’s inside.
 The download runs in the background, so you can navigate away from the chart while it builds.
 A toast tells you when the file is ready, and again if any attachments couldn’t be fetched.
 Requires the Export Patients permission.
 Danger Zone — click Delete Patient to permanently remove the patient and all associated data (appointments, medications, measurements, notes).
 This action requires confirmation and cannot be undone.

 Active Packages (sidebar)